 - maintaining employment and/or attending school or vocational training; and/or

-- following the terms of a restraining order.2
+- following the terms of a restraining order.

 Probation for a felony crime can last for as long as the judge deems necessary.
-But defendants may be able to apply for early termination of probation in certain cases.
+However, you may be able to apply for early termination of probation in certain cases.

 See our related article on deferred prosecution, which is difficult to get in felony cases.

-As with probation, CCP defendants who violate the terms can be remanded to prison.6
+As with probation, if you violate the terms, you can be remanded to prison.6

-Home detention programs in Colorado permit certain convicted defendants to serve their sentence at home.
-In some cases, defendants may be eligible to go to work or school or other approved activities.
-But otherwise, they must remain at home under electronic monitoring.
+Home detention programs in Colorado permit you, if eligible, to serve your sentence at home.
+In some cases, you may be eligible to go to work or school or other approved activities.
+Otherwise, you must remain at home under electronic monitoring.

-Note that people convicted of sex crimes, domestic violence crimes, or crimes involving a deadly weapon are usually ineligible for home detention.7
+Note that having a conviction for sex crimes, domestic violence crimes, or crimes involving a deadly weapon typically disqualifies you for home detention.7

-In Colorado, defendants convicted of a serious felony – and who have at least two prior felony convictions – face habitual offender sentencing.
-Depending on the specific crimes, habitual offenders face a sentencing scheme that is three- or four-times what they would face otherwise.
-And some habitual criminals face life in prison.8
+If you are convicted of a serious felony – and you have at least two prior felony convictions – you face habitual offender sentencing.
+This means the judge can impose a sentencing scheme that is three- or four-times what you would face otherwise.
+Some habitual criminals face life in prison.8

-8. Can felony convictions be sealed in Colorado?
+The following felony convictions cannot be sealed in Colorado:

 - Class 1 felonies,